piyushrpt/condaLinuxSetup/dev/modules.md

 ###Environment modules
 ----------------

-This section describes the setting up of "environment modules" on your old linux machine
+This section describes the setting up of "environment modules" on your linux machine

 ####Option 1: Use yum / apt